 What was human life like before electricity & the light bulb?

-- Spend a night without electricity.
+- Spend one night this week without electricity.

 - Since you can’t use electricity, it will be hard to take a photo!
 So snap a photo of where you plan to be before the sun goes down.

 Spend any night this week without electricity, No: